How To Feed A Loon

 Our favorite (and the one we use all the time) is our Breville Juice Fountain Cold Centrifugal Juicer.

 EXPERT TIP: If you don’t have a juicer, no worries.
 Fresh carrot juice can be found in many the produce area of many well-stocked supermarkets.
 Whole Foods and Central Market both carry it.
-If you can’t find ginger juice, simply peel and finely mince 1 tbsp and include it during the sautéing process.
+If you can’t find ginger juice, simply peel and finely mince 1 tablespoon and include it during the sautéing process.

 A large juicing machine that has carrot pulp in the catcher with a glass pitcher of fresh carrot juice in front of it.